bluetooth — low-level Bluetooth

 Starts advertising at the specified interval (in microseconds).
 This interval will be rounded down to the nearest 625us.
 To stop advertising, set interval_us to None.

-adv_data and resp_data can be any type that implements the buffer protocol (e.g. bytes, bytearray, str). adv_data is included in all broadcasts, and resp_data is send in reply to an active scan.
+adv_data and resp_data can be any type that implements the buffer protocol (e.g. bytes, bytearray, str). adv_data is included in all broadcasts, and resp_data is sent in reply to an active scan.

 Note: if adv_data (or resp_data) is None, then the data passed to the previous call to gap_advertise will be reused.
 This allows a broadcaster to resume advertising with just gap_advertise(interval_us).
 To clear the advertising payload pass an empty bytes, i.e. b''.